 - Hold all necessary licences to engage in the advertising and sale of goods and services offered for sale or use in association with your account;

 - Provide to us in a timely manner and at your own expense all information or documentation that we reasonably require to allow us to determine whether there are any risks or will be any risks associated with your account.
 Such information or documentation includes:

 - your most recent financial statements (audited or otherwise); and

 - Comply with all applicable laws relating to your use of the Services;

 - Prominently display accurate contact information, including a customer service email address and phone number;

 - Comply with applicable statutory warranties and conditions relating to the sale of goods and services;

-- Review the relevant PayPal Buyer Protection Policies (available here) in which your target buyers are based, as these policies will apply to you if you sell to buyers in other countries.
+- Review the relevant PayPal Buyer Protection Policies in which your target buyers are based, as these policies will apply to you if you sell to buyers in other countries.

-7.3 You authorise us to disclose Credit Card-related profile and purchase behaviour information to Visa, MasterCard, Discover and American Express for the purpose of eliminating fraud and illicit behaviour.
+7.3 You authorise us to disclose Credit Card-related profile and purchase behaviour information to card associations and our acquiring banks for the purpose of eliminating fraud and illicit behaviour.

 7.4 When using our Services you must not: